-PROJECTS MANAGER
+# PROJECTS MANAGER

 The **Projects** feature in Thinger.io is designed to enable secure and flexible **collaborative access to IoT resources** within a shared platform environment.
 It provides a mechanism to group and share devices, dashboards, data buckets, file storages, and endpoints with other user accounts under controlled permission rules.

-To start working with projects, go to the main menu and click on the Projects
+To start working with projects, go to the main menu and click on the `Projects` tab, which gives access to the project list.
+Then, press the `Add project`button and fill the "project details" form:

 Once a new project is created, it is initialized as an empty container with no associated resources or collaborators.
 In order to make it functional, it is necessary to manually assign resources such as devices, dashboards, data buckets, or endpoints, as well as invite user accounts to collaborate within the project.
 These resources and users can be added through their respective management sections within the project interface, allowing precise control over what is shared and how it is accessed.

 In this context, it is possible to assign access to existing user accounts already registered in the Thinger.io server, or to create new user accounts directly from the project environment.
-Newly created users are automatically assigned the default role of project member.
+Newly created users are automatically assigned the default role of *project member*.
 For each user, access permissions can be configured individually, allowing fine-grained control over which actions the user can perform within the project.
-Alternatively, predefined roles can be used to apply a consistent set of permissions across multiple users, streamlining project access management.
+Alternatively, predefined roles can be used to apply a consistent set of permissions across multiple users, streamlining project access management.&#x20;

 This section allows defining custom sets of permissions that are specific to the current project.
 Instead of assigning individual permissions to each member, create a named role (e.g., 'Viewer', 'Operator', 'Admin') with predefined access levels, and then assign that role to multiple project members.
 This simplifies permission management and ensures consistent access control within the project.
-Once Add Role
+Once `Add Role`is clicked and the desired options are selected, the new role will be displayed in the list:

 This option allows to create roles that will be available for every project, having the same permissions, so it's simple and faster to configure new project members.
-To create a new Global Role profile, it's required to go back to the Projects List, hit the "Add Role" button, and complete the form, including permissions to the required features.
-Note that the Global Role configuration is the same as the one shown in the Project Role or the individual permissions context explained in the section below.
+To create a new Global Role profile, it's required to go back to the *Projects List,* hit the "Add Role" button, and complete the form, including permissions to the required feature&#x73;*.* Note that the Global Role configuration is the same as the one shown in the *Project Role* or the individual permissions context explained in the section below.&#x20;

 Once the project is created, this tab will appear.
 It allows for adding members, refreshing the view, and accessing other functionalities such as project roles and the dashboard.